 - Reduces Hiring Risk

-Screening is one of the ways through which hiring persons who give inaccurate or fraudulent information can be avoided.
+Screening is one of the ways through which hiring candidates who give inaccurate or fraudulent information can be avoided.

 - Improves Workplace Safety